 Bring the attachments to download your pictures every day and extra batteries.
 Remove any items not needed from your camera bag and computer bag, extra weight.

 20. Cell phone.

-Most importantly, all games off too.
-Those all are on roaming charges and your phone can be blocked by your carrier or you will be having a heart attack when the phone bill will be more than your trip.
+Most importantly, all games are off too.
+Those all are on roaming charges, and your carrier can block your phone, or you will have a heart attack when the phone bill is more than your trip.

-From my experience, I use my iPhone to take pictures, once I am leaving the comfort of wi-fi, I turn my phone on airplane mode.
+From my experience, I use my iPhone to take pictures.
+Once I leave the comfort of wi-fi, I turn my phone on airplane mode.
 No risks there.

 Updated from my post originally posted on 1/11/2020 Tips for Traveling Internationally